gdrouart/MrMoose/README.txt

 - Transform MrMoose in a package
 - Implement use of the logging system
 - Implement template libraries of non-linear models to be fit along
-- Migration to Python 3
+- Migration to Python 3 - Version 1.2
 - Allowing different redshift for different components, and allowing redshift as a free parameter - added in Version 1.1
 - Move the advanced feature to the setting file (.fit) as optional parameters